Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 <img src="documents/testing-images/rps-lighthouse-mobile.png">
 </details>
 <br/>
 NOTE: After feedback from my site testers, 3 additional gifs were included in the project.
 (Tick / Cross / Eyes).
 This was to improve user feedback on what the Ai's weapon selection was at the end of each turn.
-This has reduced the sites performance on lighthouse scores in Chrome Dev Tools on Mobile devices only (Now approx rating of 73).
+This has reduced the site’s performance on lighthouse scores in Chrome Dev Tools on Mobile devices only (Now approx rating of 73).
 No significant change on Desktop performance.
 None of my testers went on to report any noticeable performance change, so I wont be improving on this score at this time.

 ## **Accessibility**
 https://wave.webaim.org/